decentra-co-in/stablebch/README.md

 After entering this line, sellers may contact you.
 Choose a seller, and select seller’s message for a moment.
 Then tap on “Reply” and type

-Send 0.00100000 BCH
+CC 0.00100000 BCH

-Now, 0.00100000 BCH is being transferred from your MintBot wallet to seller’s MintBot wallet.
+Now, 0.00100000 BCH is being transferred from your ccTip Bot wallet to seller’s ccTip Bot wallet.
 Then, seller will send you 100000 **StableBCH** to you like this.
 Confirm everything before “Send” command.

 ## Links